THE MYCOLOGICAL

 Consistent with the foregoing, some of our forays are designated as "identification only" and others as "collection discretion advised."

-• Identification only — the great majority of MAW forays — will be used when park regulations prohibit the collection and/or removal of any fungi.
+• Identification only — the great majority of MAWDC forays — will be used when park regulations prohibit the collection and/or removal of any fungi.
 (Rock Creek Park is a good example: the park has a clear policy that nothing can be removed from the park.
 MAW members should be aware that the fine for collecting mushrooms in Rock Creek Park can be $500 or more!)

 • Collection discretion advised is for instances where the administrative policy regarding collecting is somewhat uncertain.